groots/meeting-spot-backend/scripts/README.md

 - Parses and displays the verification results in a user-friendly format
 - Exits with non-zero code if issues are found

+### Legacy Verification Script

+The root directory also contains a legacy verification script:

+* `check-db.sh` - Simple script that calls the verification service without detailed output formatting

 ## Database Migration Scripts

 ### `apply_remote_migrations.sh`